About Mount Everest

 Flight time: 35 min

 Grab some breakfast, pack your bags and we’ll make sure you arrive at Kathmandu International Airport with plenty time before your flight home.
-At this time, we’ll say our goodbyes and bid you farewell, armed with warm memories and gorgeous photos to show your loved ones.
+At this time, we’ll say our goodbyes and bid you farewell, armed with warm memories and stunning photos to show your loved ones.

 What an adventure we all had!